What is the point of the plot anyway?

 Have you ever watched a movie and wondered what the point of it was or why it resonated so deeply with you?
 There are many aspects that go into the meaning of a film, from the plot to the score to the cinematography, and each of these elements works together to help the film convey a deeper, and usually a more resonating, message to the audience.

-The theme transcends the story because the theme is the aspect of the story that resonates with the audience on a deeper, more personal level and conveys a message about human nature or reality.
+The theme of the film transcends the story because the theme is the aspect of the story that resonates with the audience on a deeper, more personal level and conveys a message about human nature or reality.

 For example, the plot of the movie may be about war or friendship, but the theme is what is being said about those big topics.
 A movie about war could be patriotic and show the heroism and glory of war, or it could show the havoc and destruction that comes with it.
 This message resonates with the audience and begs them to consider the deeper meaning.